eConnah/School-Notes/School-Notes/Computer Science/Data Structures/Graphs.md

 - Solving puzzles such as navigating a maze

 ## Breadth-First
 With breadth-first, you explore all the neighbours of the current vertex, then the neighbours of each of those vertices and so on.
+The algorithm uses a queue to keep track of nodes that still need to be visisted.

+Applications of breadth first include:
+- Finding the shortest path between two points.
+- A web crawler uses a breadth first search to analyse sites that you can reach by following links randomly.
+- Facebook uses a breadth first search to find all the friends of a given individual.